wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-classic-rdma-cluster.md

 <properties
- pageTitle="Linux RDMA cluster to run MPI applications | Azure" description="Create a Linux cluster of size A8 or A9 VMs to use RDMA to run MPI apps" services="virtual-machines-linux" documentationCenter="" authors="dlepow"
+ pageTitle="Linux RDMA cluster to run MPI applications | Azure" description="Create a Linux cluster of size H16r, H16mr, A8, or A9 VMs to use the Azure RDMA network to run MPI apps" services="virtual-machines-linux" documentationCenter="" authors="dlepow"